 The definition of pensionable pay in the 2014 Scheme is, basically, the same as in the 2008 Scheme – ie all payments in respect of the job, apart from those listed in regulations as exclusions.
 There are three main differences.

-The first significant change is that non-contractual overtime was removed from the exclusions list and so, since 1 April 2014, non-contractual overtime has been pensionable.
+The first significant change is that non-contractual overtime was removed from the exclusions list and so, since 1 April 2014, non-contractual overtime is pensionable.

 The second change is that from 1 April 2014, a payment in consideration of loss of future pensionable payments or benefits is not pensionable.
-Some examples of what this means in practice include:
+In practice, this means:

 where an employer changes an employee’s contract to remove pensionable payments including a reduction in contractual pay and gives a lump sum payment in consideration for the loss, that lump sum would be non-pensionable.
 If the lump sum is to be paid each pay period for a period of X months in consideration of the loss of these future pensionable payments, then this ‘top-up’ payment is non-pensionable